American cuisine: Northwest

-Native California abalone is protected as a food source, and a traditional foodway predating settlement by whites, today featuring heavily in the cooking of fine restaurants as well as in home cooking, in mirin-flavored soups (the influence of Japanese cooking is strong in the region) noodle dishes and on the barbecue.
+Native California abalone is protected as a food source, and a traditional foodway predating settlement by whites, today featuring heavily in the cooking of fine restaurants as well as in home cooking, in mirin-flavored soups (the influence of Japanese cooking is strong in the region), noodle dishes, and on the barbecue.

-Native Olympia oysters are served on the half shell as well as the Kumamoto oyster, introduced by Japanese immigrants and a staple at dinner as an appetizer.
+Native Olympia oysters are served on the half-shell, as are the Kumamoto oyster, introduced by Japanese immigrants and a staple at dinner as an appetizer.

 California mussels are a delicacy of the region, and have been a feature of the cooking for generations.
 There is evidence that Native American tribes consumed them up and down the California coast for centuries.

 Crabs are a delicacy, and included in this are Alaskan king crab, red crab, yellow crab, and Dungeness crab.
-Californian and Oregonian sportsmen pursue the last three extensively using hoop nets, and prepare them in a multitude of ways.
+Californian and Oregonian crabbers pursue the last three extensively using hoop nets and prepare them in a multitude of ways.

 Alaskan king crab, able to grow as large as 10 kg, is often served steamed for a whole table with lemon-butter sauce or put in chunks of salad with avocado, and native crabs are the base of dishes like the California roll, cioppino, a tomato-based fisherman's stew, and Crab Louie, another kind of salad native to San Francisco.

 Favorite grains are mainly wheat, and the region is known for sourdough bread.
 Cheeses of the region include Humboldt Fog, Monterey Jack, Cougar Gold and Teleme.